All Episodes

 You're the one that doesn't know.

-You're the one that doesn't understand.
+You're the one who doesn't understand.

 Meanwhile, nobody knows what he's talking about.

-French birthplace of democracy.
+French, birthplace of democracy.

-French revolution.
+French Revolution.

-We're we're all in here with you, Mario.
+We're all in here with you, Mario.

 Interesting question.

-I the cats don't know that they're cats.
+The cats don't know that they're cats.

 How can they possibly know?